 Further information and support

-- Parents should approach the principal of their local public school regarding application for department early intervention services.
-For additional support contact the local delivery support team from anywhere in NSW on 131 536.
+- Families should approach the principal of their local public school regarding application for department early intervention services.
+For additional information visit the Early intervention page for parents and carers.

 - Reimagine Australia, formerly known as Early Childhood Intervention Australia (ECIA), is the peak national organisation for early childhood intervention in Australia.